 Simon Schwörer, PhD – Principal Investigator

+Simon is an Assistant Professor in the Department of Medicine, Section of Hematology/Oncology.
 Simon earned his BS and MS in Molecular Medicine from Ulm University and a PhD in Molecular Biomedicine from Friedrich Schiller University, both in Germany.
 In his graduate work with Lenhard Rudolph at the Leibniz Institute on Aging, Simon investigated epigenetic regulators of stem cell fate decisions in aging.
 He completed his postdoctoral training with Craig Thompson at Memorial Sloan Kettering Cancer Center, where he studied the metabolic control of fibroblast function in cancer and fibrosis.
-He held postdoctoral fellowships from the Human Frontier Science Program Organization and the European Molecular Biology Organization and was awarded a K99/R00 Pathway to Independence Award from the National Cancer Institute.
+His work was supported by a postdoctoral fellowship from the Human Frontier Science Program and a K99/R00 Award from the National Cancer Institute.
+Simon’s work has been published in Nature, Science, Cell Metabolism, Nature Metabolism, Cancer Research and the EMBO Journal.

 Favorite metabolite: Proline

-Marta Storl-Desmond, BS – PhD Student
+Marta Storl-Desmond, BS – PhD Candidate

-Marta is a second-year graduate student in the Committee on Cancer Biology at UChicago and a member of the NCI T32 Multi-disciplinary Training program in Cancer Research.
+Marta is a forth-year graduate student in the Committee on Cancer Biology at UChicago and a former member of the NCI T32 Multi-disciplinary Training program in Cancer Research.
 She earned a BS in Chemical Biology from Case Western Reserve University and worked as a Research Technician in Quintin Pan’s lab on novel anti-cancer target discovery.

 In her free time, Marta enjoys aerial arts (think circus), hiking, scuba diving, snowboarding, cooking, and eating good food.